Bank of America Dean | Professor

-Renowned economist and dean of the Haas School of Business
+Renowned economist and former dean of the Haas School of Business

 About

-Ann E. Harrison is the 15th dean of the Haas School of Business, and the second woman to lead this top-ranked business school.
-Harrison, a renowned economist, has dedicated her career to creating inclusive and sustainable policies in development economics, international trade, global labor markets, and now in higher education.
+Professor Ann E. Harrison is a renowned economist and one of the most highly cited scholars on foreign investment and multinational firms.
+She served as the 15th dean of the Haas School of Business and was the second woman to lead the school since its founding in 1898.
+She has dedicated her career to creating inclusive and sustainable policies in development economics, international trade, global labor markets, and higher education.

-Under Harrison’s leadership, Haas became one of the first leading business schools to appoint a chief officer for diversity, equity, and inclusion.
-Her focus on DEI was instrumental in the enrollment of the most diverse full-time MBA class of any top ten business school in the country, with 49 percent of the class representing students of color; and under-represented minorities accounting for 23 percent of enrolled U.S. students.
+During Harrison’s time as dean, Haas became one of the first leading business schools to appoint a chief officer for diversity, equity, and inclusion.
+Her focus on DEI was instrumental in the enrollment of the most diverse full-time MBA class of any top ten business school in the country, with 49 percent of the class representing students of color; and underrepresented minorities accounting for 23 percent of enrolled U.S. students.

 In parallel, Harrison launched two new successful programs for expanding, diversifying, and strengthening access to Haas.
-The first program, Accelerated Access, allows students who wish to pre-commit to business school while acquiring important work experience to apply to Haas in their senior year of college and gain conditional acceptance.
-The second program, Cal Advantage, offers talented University of California undergraduates a streamlined application process.
+The first program, Accelerated Access, allows students to pre-commit to business school while acquiring important work experience to apply to Haas in their senior year of college and gain conditional acceptance.
+The second program, Cal Advantage, offers a streamlined application process to talented University of California undergraduates.

-Harrison is bringing the same intense focus to sustainability.
-In addition to an MBA certificate and a summer minor in sustainable business, Haas plans to retool all of its MBA core courses by the end of 2023 to incorporate thinking about climate change and other sustainability challenges throughout various business disciplines.
+Harrison brought the same intense focus to sustainability.
+In addition to an MBA certificate—and a summer minor—in sustainable business, Haas retooled all of its MBA core courses at the end of 2023 to incorporate thinking about climate change and other sustainability challenges throughout various business disciplines.

 Harrison earned her PhD in economics from Princeton University.
 She also holds a DEUG (diplôme d’études universitaires générales) from the University of Paris.
 She earned her bachelor’s degree from UC Berkeley with a double major in economics and history.
 She also served as a professor of Berkeley’s Department of Agricultural and Resource Economics from 2001 to 2011.